 Loan default occurs when you fail to make required payments on your federal student loans for 360 days and 120 days on private loans.
 Defaulting on your loan is a violation of your loan agreement and your loan provider has the right to request immediate payment of the entire loan.
+Defaulting on a student loan can have a very negative impact on your finances.
 Smart planning can help keep your financial future secure.